-The concept of leisure does not easily invoke the association with yoga philosophy or spirituality.
-In my experience, however, it is an essential pillar for a joyful and fruitful life.
+The concept of leisure is not commonly associated with yoga philosophy or spirituality.
+Yet leisure is an essential pillar for a joyful and fruitful life.
 We experience leisure by engaging in activities that help us unwind and relax.
-Leisure holds an important place in our lives during the householder stage.
-According to ancient Indian scriptures, human life should be divided into four stages.
-The Ashrama Upanishad defines them as

-Gunas literally means ‘qualities’.
+Gunas literally means 'qualities'.
 Everything in nature consists of three characteristics or qualities.
 Every living being is driven by these three qualities.
-Likewise, all our actions are directed by our gunas.
+All our actions are directed by these gunas:

 - Sattva means purity

 Sattva manifests as purity, joy, contentment, compassion, faith, fairness, forgiveness, courage, non-violence, truthfulness, non-stealing, non-collection, respect, truth etc.